OpenHealthSuite/dashboard/README.md

-# PaceMe.js - Run planning application, in javascript.
+# Dashboard

-The core idea is to be a nicely deployable run/training planning application, to help keep track of the runs being done.
+This dashboard comprises the always-on visiblity part of the [OpenHealthSuite](https://openhealthsuite.com) puzzle.
+It is the oldest part, and will probably be the last part completed.

-## Prerequisites
+## Development Prerequisites

 - Node (ideally, use a version manager like `fnm` or `nvm`)
 - Docker